lstkz/ts-mongoose/README.md

 ## The Problem
 When using mongoose and Typescript, you must define schemas and interfaces.
 Both definitions must be maintained separately and must match each other.
 It can be error-prone during development and cause overhead.

-`ts-mongoose` is a very lightweight that allows you to create a mongoose schema and a typescript type from a common definition.
+`ts-mongoose` is a very lightweight library that allows you to create a mongoose schema and a typescript type from a common definition.
 All types as created from 1-liner functions and does not depend on decorators❗️.

 For example:
-`Type.string()` returns `{type: String, required: true}`, which is the same definition required in in original mongoose library.
+`Type.string()` returns `{type: String, required: true}`, which is the same definition required in the original mongoose library.

 ## Example